pfelipm/classroom-groups-proxy/README.en.md

 ## 3. Detailed Features

-The application's interface guides the user through a simple three-step process.
+The application's interface guides the user through a simple three-step process (click on the `EN` button on the top right corner of the screen to forcefully display the UI in English).

 ![cgp-teaser3](readme-files/cgp-teaser3.png)